-Stretch or roll your pizza dough out to a 14-16″ circle and place it on a pizza pan or baking sheet, then brush a thin layer of the garlic oil over the entire surface (stir the garlic in the oil first to make sure some of the garlic powder gets on the pizza as well).
+Stretch or roll your pizza dough out to a 14-16″ circle and place it on a pizza pan (affiliate link) or baking sheet, then brush a thin layer of the garlic oil over the entire surface (stir the garlic in the oil first to make sure some of the garlic powder gets on the pizza as well).

 Arrange the tomato slices over the surface of the pizza, followed by torn slices of the mozzarella.